EVENTFLOW

 • Accessibility and mobile optimization seems to be a weakness across many platforms

 Overall — There’s a gap between highly functional but visually heavy systems (like SXSW) and smaller scale, limited systems.
-My goal is to design a scalable itinerary sy stem that allows for both types of systems.
+My goal is to design a scalable itinerary that allows for both infrastructures.

 ESTABLISHING THE USER'S NEEDS & PROBLEMS